As a community funder, we believe it is important to help strengthen organisations so they can better make a difference in their communities.

 This fund is aimed at strengthening the systems of service delivery for not-for-profit Social Service Organisations across Otago.

-Fund Opens: 31st July 2020
+Fund Opens: 31st July 2022

-Fund Closes: 30th of September, with outcomes announced in early December.
+Fund Closes: 30th of September 2022, with outcomes announced in early December.

 Applying for capability building assistance does not prevent organisations from making a regular grant application to the Otago Community Trust.